saiteja-gatadi1996/ecommerce_MERN/README.md

 - cart payload in local storage
 - stock values in `/api/products`
 - quantity validation in checkout UI
-- backend stock validation in product/order flow
+- backend stock validation in product and order flow

 ### Gateway works but frontend APIs do not